Safari the Globe

 Drinks

 Mexico has a number of popular alcoholic drinks, including the one they're synonymous with: tequila.
-Other well known drinks include margaritas (which again uses tequila) and the mojito, which is made of fresh mint, lime, sugar and either rum or tequila among other ingredients.
+Other well-known drinks include margaritas (which again uses tequila) and the mojito, which is made of fresh mint, lime, sugar and either rum or tequila among other ingredients.
 Lastly, Mexico has a few local beers, which are popular.

-This page was last updated: May, 2011
+This page was last updated: March, 2013